realmcu/HoneyGUI/doc/en/sample/Fruit_Ninja/Demo.md

 ```

 ## Source File
-To help learn and be familiar with the development, you can find all source files you may need in path `sdk\src\app\gui\gui_engine\example`.
+To help learn and be familiar with the development, you can find all source files you may need in path `sdk\src\app\gui\realgui\example`.
 The source file for this demostration is app_fruit_ninja_box2d.cpp, you can find it in the path mentioned for more details.

 ## Usage Steps